jcaillon/valet/README.md

 - Allow fileToSource to have multiple values separated by a comma (so we can load libraries of functions).
 - Add about option to hide the command in the menus.
 - Add tests for self build.
+- Implement self release command to tag and push to github.

 [fzf]: https://github.com/junegunn/fzf
 [yq]: https://github.com/mikefarah/yq